orac81/miniapples/README.md

   I,P = Move Left/Right.
   X = Quit game.
   or use Joystick if available.
-  (DOS: ESC quits to OS from title screen)
 ```

-Skattabugs is a fast paced shoot them up for the C64, C16, Vic20, ZX Spectrum,
+Skattabugs is a fast paced shoot them up for the Atari400/800, C64, C16, Vic20, C16, ZX Spectrum, MSDOS,  or Windows/Linux via SDL2.
-MSDOS (or Windows/Linux+DOSBOX).

 Eliminate the bugs before they capture all your hearts.
 As each level progresses, the bugs become faster.